jcompagner/jsHybugger/README.md

 Now the details how to enable the debugging feature for your app.

-1. Add jsHybugger.jar file to your libs directory
+1. Add jshybugger-bundle/target/jshybugger-lib-1.0.0-SNAPSHOT_bundle.jar file to your libs directory

 2. AndroidManifest.xml ergänzen